 - Is there an annual fee?
 Cards with no balance transfer fee often have no annual fee.
 If there is an annual fee, that cuts into your savings with the waived balance transfer fee.

 - Do you plan to make a large purchase soon?
-Check if the card with no balance transfer fee has a 0% intro offer for purchases if you plan to use the card to make a major purchase, such as plane tickets to see Grandma on Thanksgiving.
-Otherwise, using the card for new purchases can undercut the savings from having the fee waived.
+Check if the card with no balance transfer fee has a 0% intro offer for purchases if you plan to use the card to make a major purchase, such as plane tickets to the Bahamas for Spring Break.
+Otherwise, using the card for new purchases and not paying in full can undercut the savings from having the fee waived.

 Factors to consider about 0% cards with sign-up bonuses